 The Group measures loss allowances for trade receivables at an amount equal to lifetime ECLs, which is calculated using a provision matrix.
 As the Group historical credit loss experience does not indicate significantly different loss patterns for different customer segments, the loss allowance based on past due status is not further distinguished between the Group's different customer bases.

-The following table provides information about the Group's exposure to credit risk and ECLs for trade receivables as at 31 December 2018:
+The following table provides information about the Group's exposure to credit risk and ECLs for trade receivables: